 - Employ credit monitoring services for your credit score.

-Are you planning on getting your first home?
+Are you planning to buy your first home?
 Then, it’s essential to treat creditworthiness as if you’re currently applying for a loan.
-So, when you actually apply for a loan for your first home, you’ll have greater chances of success.
+So, when you actually apply for a loan, you’ll have greater chances of success.

 Getting mortgage financing is indeed more challenging today.
 However, you can still get the money you need for a new house and live your dreams.
 The process of improving your creditworthiness shouldn’t worry you; instead, it should be a guide to achieving the American Dream.